 With a distinctive voice that put him in another class from his peers, George Jones lived the last 20 or so years of his life being known as the “greatest living country singer.”
 That’s not an easy moniker to shoulder.
 But George proved it with ease every time he stepped on the stage.
-Of course, over his 50-plus-year career, George earned a lot of nicknames, including the “Possum” and “No Show Jones,” for his penchant of missing gigs due to his hard-partying ways.
+Of course, over his 50-plus-year career, George earned a lot of nicknames, including the aforementioned “Possum,” for his apparent likeness to the marsupial, and “No Show Jones,” for to his penchant of missing gigs due to his hard-partying ways.

 With more than 140 of his songs reaching the Top 40 (that’s not a typo: 140), George’s musical honors could fill a museum.
 Actually, he has his own museum in Nashville now.
 George earned multiple Grammy Awards, numerous Male Vocalist of the Year Awards (both CMA and ACM), a Nation Medal of Arts in 2002, a Grammy Lifetime Achievement Award in 2012, and more.
 The Country Music Hall of Fame inducted George in 1992.

 George’s catalog of No. 1 hits includes “White Lightning,” “Still Doin’ Time,” “He Stopped Loving Her Today,” and more.
 Understandably so, he was also one of the most sought-after duet partners.
-George famously shared the mic with Tammy Wynette (both while married to her and afterwards), Loretta Lynn, Merle Haggard, Randy Travis, Alan Jackson, and more.
+George famously shared the mic with his third wife Tammy Wynette (both while married to her and afterwards), Loretta Lynn, Merle Haggard, Emmylou Harris, Randy Travis, Willie Nelson, Alan Jackson, and more.

 George Jones Gets His Start